Male Urinary Incontinence

 For men with more significant incontinence, or who have complex bladder reconstruction surgery, an artificial urinary sphincter may be required.

 This type of device is also implanted surgically, with a cuff going all the way around the urethra so it applies constant pressure to keep the patient dry.
 The cuff needs to be opened by pressing on a small pump inside the scrotum when the patient wants to pass urine.
+The pressure of the cuff closing the urethra is controlled by a pressure regulating balloon positioned in the pelvis.

 There are different types of artificial sphincters, allowing for different patient situations, and Dr. Love has extensive experience in advising on, and performing, artificial sphincter procedures.
+There are newer sphincters that work at two different pressure levels, and these show promise for excellent control of severe urinary incontinence, but with a better long-term risk of eventual damage to the underlying urethra, one of the potential problems of single-pressure artificial urinary sphincters.

 We are here to help